 Always ask questions while you read!Try asking a mix of different questions to help keep your child engaged and promote their critical thinking skills.
 Open-ended questions, such as "how would you feel?" or "what do you think will happen next?" build reading comprehension.
 For younger children with less vocabulary, try simple questions about the pictures in the story, like "can you find ___?" or "what color is this?"

 Get into a daily rhythm!Routines are really important for young children.
 Creating and discussing routines helps them make choices, feel independent, and gain valuable self-help skills.
 Establishing routines with clear transitions between activities also helps your child progress from one activity to the next and sets them up for school success.

-Are You Ready to Move?Move with your child!Engaging in physical activity with children promotes togetherness and builds healthy habits.
+Move with your child!Engaging in physical activity with children promotes togetherness and builds healthy habits.
 Movement encourages creative expression in young children and lets them experience the rhythms heard when reading.
 Let your child take the lead as you boogie from the park to the kitchen!

 Make sounds and sing rhymes with your child!Sounds are the building blocks of words.
 When reading books about animals, encourage your child to make animal sounds.
 Creating identifiable sounds helps get young children ready to read.

-Play Song (Better with Two)Play with your child!The world of play builds vocabulary and storytelling skills, which are critical to language development.
+Play with your child!The world of play builds vocabulary and storytelling skills, which are critical to language development.
 Most importantly, entering the imaginative world of your child is a great way to bond with them.
 Children who are confident in their bond with their grown-up are more likely to be intellectually curious, explore the world around them, and then "come back to you."